 The board of directors of the Corporation (the "Board of Directors" or the "Board") is currently composed of eight members.
-All Board members, with the exception of Mark Leonard, are independent according to the definition of "independence" set out in NI 58-101 as it applies to the Board of Directors.
-Mark Leonard is not independent because he is a senior officer of the Corporation.
-As seven of the eight existing directors are independent, the Corporation has deemed the majority of the Board to be independent.
+All Board members, with the exception of Mark Leonard, Jeff Bender and Mark Miller are independent according to the definition of "independence" set out in NI 58-101 as it applies to the Board of Directors.
+Mark Leonard, Jeff Bender and Mark Miller are not independent because they are senior officers of the Corporation.
+As five of the eight existing directors are independent, the Corporation has deemed the majority of the Board to be independent.